gmac/professional-javascript/part1_basics/intro_to_javascript.md

 };
 ```

-When accessing data stored on an object, we can use dot syntax or bracket syntax (dot syntax is generally preferred for clenliness):
+When accessing data stored on an object, we can use dot syntax or bracket syntax (dot syntax is generally preferred for cleanliness):

 ```javascript
 // Dot syntax: